 - Be truthful and don't be afraid to sell your skills

-- Keep the look simple and make your point quickly (download our CV template as a guide)
+- Keep the look simple and make your point quickly

 - Use the past tense and choose strong action verbs